At the Capitol

 Take Action on the following items:

-By Otto Fajen, MNEA Legislative Director CAPITOL ACTION DAYS Capitol Action Days are part of the Association's plan to promote positive policy for public education.
+By Otto Fajen MNEA Legislative Director CAPITOL ACTION DAYS BEGIN!
+Capitol Action Days are part of the Association's plan to promote positive policy for public education.
 MNEA's Capitol Action Days...